Moving NS Punctures on Super Spheres: Introduction

-The question I would like to ask in this note therefore is how to construct a smooth gauge slice for the integral over supermoduli in the context of heterotic string theory that is well-defined from the outset.
-In fact, I will consider the perhaps simplest example of such a smooth gauge slice, namely I will derive how to translate a Neveu-Schwarz (NS) puncture across a super Riemann surface with the topology of a 2-sphere.
-The gauge slice will be defined by making use of a super Riemann surface analogue of a metric, and I will choose a specific superconformal frame that is globally well-defined while keeping local super curvature manifest.
-In other words, I will introduce a metric on [a subset of] supermoduli space and (after a suitable gauge fixing of a $\mathrm{sU}(1)$ invariance and superconformal symmetry) use it to induce a smooth dependence of superconformal transition functions (defining the super Riemann surface) on the supermoduli associated to the location of an NS puncture.
-The gauge fixing will generalise Polchinski's ``as flat as possible'' gauge fixing in the bosonic string theory context \cite{Polchinski88} --reviewed in detail in \cite{SklirosLuest21}-- suitably generalised to heterotic super Riemann surfaces. \sk
+The question I would like to ask in this note therefore is how to construct a smooth gauge slice for the integral over supermoduli in the context of heterotic string theory that is determined and well-defined from the outset.
+In fact, I will consider the perhaps simplest example of such a smooth gauge slice, namely I will derive how to translate a Neveu--Schwarz (NS) puncture across a super Riemann surface with the topology of a 2-sphere, with special attention paid to incorporating the underlying super curvature \emph{ locally}.
+The gauge slice will be defined by making use of a super Riemann surface analogue of a metric, and I will choose a specific superconformal frame that is globally well-defined.
+In other words, I will introduce a metric on [a subset of] supermoduli space and (after a suitable gauge fixing) use it to induce a smooth dependence of superconformal transition functions (defining the super Riemann surface) on the supermoduli associated to the location of an NS puncture.
+The gauge fixing will be analogous to Polchinski's ``as flat as possible'' gauge slice in the bosonic string theory context~\cite{Polchinski88}~-- reviewed in detail in~\cite{SklirosLuest21}~-- suitably generalised to heterotic super Riemann surfaces.